dylanb/gulp-coverage/README.md

          statements: Float - percentage of statements covered
          blocks: Float: percentage of blocks covered
-         files: Array[Object] - array of information about each file }
+         files: Array[Object] - array of information about each file
+         uncovered: Array[String] - array of the files that match the pattern but were not tested at all }
 ```